iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 ### Send an amount

-Enter the "savings" account, and get an address.
+Enter the "savings" account and get an address.
 ```sh title=Input
 ./wallet savings